 For lovers of cooking, there is no tomato more prized for its versatility than the plum tomato.
-This much-loved tomato is synonymous with Italian cuisine and is an important ingredient in many dishes.
+This much-loved tomato is also synonymous with Italian cuisine and is an important ingredient in many dishes.
 If you need a plum tomato substitute, read on to find the best options.

 Plum tomatoes are the base for the best tomato-based sauces because of their low water content, optimal acidity, and proper sweetness levels.
 In addition, the low water contents make plum tomato particularly suited to creating the right consistency for pastes and sauces.

 Distinguishable from other tomatoes due to their oblong appearance, plum tomatoes also have few seeds and are found in their whole form most easily in the canned foods section of the grocery stores.

 Moreover, if you need a substitute, you should know that finding a suitable replacement for plum tomatoes isn’t difficult since they are present in more products than you’d think.

 Substitute For Plum Tomatoes: Best Options

 Instead of fresh plum tomatoes, you can find canned plum tomatoes that will work in any recipe.

 You can also look out for canned diced tomatoes in your kitchen pantry or at the store.
 These tomatoes are almost always plum tomatoes that have been ready-diced and prepared for convenience in recipes that require diced tomatoes.